jsborjesson/keymail/docs/developing.md

     rake test

+They are also run on [Travis CI](https://travis-ci.org/alcesleo/keymail/builds)

 ### Code coverage

 Is generated automatically every time the tests are run, to open the statistics run:

     rake coverage

+You can read the statistics on [Coveralls](https://coveralls.io/r/alcesleo/keymail?branch=master)

 ## Documentation